raleel/cfi-srd/0008_Combat.md

 - Parrying with a weapon or shield of _one Size less_ only deflects _half_ damage.
 - Parrying with a weapon or shield _two or more Sizes less_ fails to deflect _any_ damage.

-For example, Parrying a great axe (Huge) with a kite shield (also Huge) would block all damage; Parrying it with a Longsword (Large) would halve the damage, and Parrying it with a shortsword (Medium) would stop no damage at all.
+For example, Parrying a great axe (Huge) with a kite shield (also Huge) would block all damage; Parrying it with a Glaive (Large) would halve the damage, and Parrying it with a shortsword (Medium) would stop no damage at all.

 ### Armor